Tungsten Rings by

 Tungsten Rings and Engraving

-Many retailers claim tungsten rings are so hard, they cannot be engraved, or only a laser engrave can engrave it.
+Many retailers claim tungsten rings are so hard, they cannot be engraved, or only a laser engraver can engrave it.
 The truth is tungsten rings can be engraved with diamond tipped engravers that etch the engraving on to the surface of the ring.
-Remember, tungsten can be scratched by a diamond, so it is engravaeble.
+Remember, tungsten can be scratched by a diamond, so it is possible to engrave it.
 Laser engravers do not actually engrave tungsten rings.
-What they do is burn your personal message on to the surface of the ring with a very high powered laser.
+What they do is burn your personal message on to the surface of the ring with a high-powered laser.
 It is just as permanent as traditional engraving.
 When it comes to engraving on tungsten, laser engraving is best.
-Many jewelers try to get out of their warranties by saying engraving weakens the ring so it voids the warranty.
+Many jewelers try to get out of their warranties by saying engraving weakens the ring, so it voids the warranty.
 This is also not true.
 Our manufacturers honor their lifetime warranties, whether the rings are engraved or not.

 Black Tungsten

-Tungsten is a naturally light grayish colored metal, similar to stainless steel.
+Tungsten is a naturally light grayish colored metal, like stainless steel.
 Recently, people have come to appreciate black colored rings, such as onyx or black ceramic.
 These materials are non-metallic.
-There are many people who like the black color, but still prefer their wedding rings to be made out of metal.
+There are many people who like the black color, but still prefer their wedding rings to be made of metal.
 Black tungsten combines the strength and weight of tungsten with the beautiful black color of onyx.
 The black material is a titanium alloy coating that is applied to the surface of the ring by shooting atomic particles at extremely high speeds, so high that the particles embed themselves into the surface of the tungsten ring.
-This process is called ion vapor deposition (IVD), or Ion Plating for short.
+This process is called physical vapor deposition, or PVD for short.
 This type of plating process creates the most durable coating and is used in many industrial applications.
-While the coating is tough and not easily scratched off, it is not as scratch resistant as the tungsten ring itself, because it is a titanium based material.
+While the coating is tough and not easily scratched off, it is not as scratch resistant as the tungsten ring itself, because it is a titanium-based material.
 Depending on the individual's lifestyle, the black coating can wear off over time.
 Larson Jewelers can refinish your black rings if needed for a nominal fee.
 Please contact us for details.

 Mokume Gane Tungsten Rings

-Pronounced "Moe-ku-may Ga-nay", this unique metal working technique originated from Japan during the middle ages.
+Pronounced "Moe-ku-may Ga-nay", this unique metal working technique originated from Japan during the Middle Ages.
 Japanese blacksmiths found they could make much stronger and lighter weight steel Samurai swords by pounding different pieces of metal together rather than forging one piece of metal into a sword.
 The result was a layered look in the metal, which resembled the look of wood grain.
 This technique was eventually incorporated into jewelry making.
 Mokume Gane can be made by pounding together gold and copper, silver and copper, and palladium and silver.
 Afterward, the metal is dipped into an acid bath to give it a wood pattern look.
-This type of metal can be made into a piece of jewelry by itself, but is very common as an inlay in tungsten rings.
+This type of metal can be made into a piece of jewelry by itself but is commonly used as an inlay in tungsten rings.